 - Senior Lecturer (Music)

 Jane is a composer specialising in acoustic media.
-Through her work she engages with bricolage, assemblage techniques, and spatialised performance.
+Through her work she engages with bricolage, techniques of indetermincay, and spatialised performance.

 Jane Stanley is an Australian composer and Senior Lecturer in Music at the University of Glasgow.
 She specialises in composition for acoustic media.
 Her music has been performed and broadcast throughout the world, having featured at festivals and conferences including Tanglewood, ISCM World Music Days, Gaudeamus Music Week, Asian Composers League, Wellesley Composers Conference, and June in Buffalo.
 She received her PhD from the University of Sydney and in 2004-5 she was a Visiting Fellow at Harvard University.
 Her teachers include Anne Boyd, Peter Sculthorpe, Ross Edwards, and Bernard Rands.
 She is a represented composer at the Australian Music Centre.
 Jane has been a composition fellow at Tanglewood Music Center and Aspen Music Festival and School.
 Her music has been recorded for release by artists in Australia and the UK and she has received commissions from Tanglewood, Musica Viva, Bernadette Harvey, Continuum Sax, and Halcyon.